usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 Day one of this workshop focuses on an overview of available methods and best-practice considerations for experimental design in microbiome studies.
 You can download the individual presentations for each topic in the agenda below.

 *NOTE*: Speakers may change with each workshop event.
-Presentation slides from every workshop is still listed here.
+Presentation slides from every workshop are still listed here.

 | AGENDA  |  INSTRUCTOR |